ulagbulag-village/docs/index.md

 #### Associated Projects

-1. [NetAI Cloud](https://github.com/ulagbulag-village/netai-cloud): A library/runtime that supports Automated Multi-site Deployment of Bare-metal Cloud-native Edge Clusters.
+1. [Noah Cloud](https://github.com/ulagbulag-village/noah-cloud): A library/runtime that supports Automated Multi-site Deployment of Bare-metal Cloud-native Edge Clusters.
 It can used as a resource manager in `IPWIS`.